 The 1870 silver dollar coin reflects all of these design changes and modifications.

-The silver content of the 1870 silver dollar coin comes in at 90% with a silver weight of 0.775 ounces.
-This represents a silver melt of around $15.52, making it more than 15x more valuable than its face value.
+The silver content of the 1870-s silver dollar coin comes in at 90% with a silver weight of 0.775 ounces.
+This represents a silver melt of around $15.52, making the 1870 silver dollar worth 15x its face value.

 With extreme rarity comes extreme value.
 While silver dollar coins were minted in multiple locations between 1840 and 1873, very few coins from 1870 are available today.
 This is attributed, in part, to the fact that many of the coins were melted down to be repurposed coins of a smaller denomination.
 After the passage of the Coinage Act, these coins were not again seen until 1914, at the American Numismatic Society Exhibition.

-With roughly ten 1870 silver dollar coins still in existence, it should come as no surprise that the numismatic collectors value is incredibly high.
+With roughly ten still in existence, it should come as no surprise that the numismatic collector’s value of the 1870 silver dollar coin is incredibly high.
 In 2003, a verified coin in uncirculated condition sold for over $1 million.
 Even coins in less than stellar condition will likely exceed the six figure mark and, as time passes, can be expected to move beyond the 2003 auction price.